The Decision That Most People Never Make

 3. Competitor Brand Names → Phrase Match

-When someone searches "Pimlico Plumbers prices," they want Pimlico specifically.
+When someone searches "TurboTax pricing," they want TurboTax specifically.
 Your ad appearing is a wasted click.

-Use phrase match on the brand name: "pimlico plumbers" blocks "pimlico plumbers reviews," "pimlico plumbers phone number," "pimlico plumbers vs local plumber" — any search where the brand name appears in order.
+Use phrase match on the brand name: "turbotax" blocks "turbotax reviews," "turbotax phone number," "turbotax vs local accountant," any search where the brand name appears.

 Why not broad?
-A broad match negative on "pimlico plumbers" would block any search containing both "pimlico" and "plumbers" in any order.
+A broad match negative on a multi-word competitor name (like "H&R Block") would block any search containing each word in any order.
 For a unique brand name, that's probably fine.
-But for brand names that share common words with your industry (like "British Gas"), broad match could over-block.
+For brand names that share common words with your industry, broad match could over-block.
 Phrase match is the safer default for competitor names.

 4. Free Seekers → Broad Match (Usually)

-People searching for "free plumbing advice" or "free boiler grant" are unlikely to become paying customers.
+People searching for "free tax advice" or "free tax filing" are unlikely to become paying customers.
 The word "free" as a broad negative catches them all.

-Exception: If your business offers a legitimate free consultation or free estimate, you don't want to block "free estimate plumber near me."
-In that case, use phrase match negatives on the specific free-intent patterns you want to block: "free advice", "free course", "free download" — while leaving "free estimate" unblocked.
+Exception: If your business offers a legitimate free consultation or free estimate, you don't want to block "free CPA consultation near me."
+In that case, use phrase match negatives on the specific free-intent patterns you want to block: "free advice", "free course", "free download", while leaving "free consultation" unblocked.

 5. Ambiguous or One-Off Queries → Exact Match